St. Colman the Munster bard turned priest and Saint – 25th November

 St. Brendan says that this Colman, son of Lenin, was distinguished amongst the saints by his life and learning.
 St. Colman was endowed with extraordinary poetic skill, being dubbed by his contemporaries as the “Royal Bard of Munster”.
 Several of his Irish poems are still extant, notably a metrical panegyric on St. Brendan.
 A historian type figure, Colgan, attributes to Colman a metrical life of St. Senan.

-We conclude now as we think of the many people in Ireland today who like Mac Lenine, are well educated, but may lack knowledge of the one true God.
+We conclude now as we think of the many people in Ireland today who like our former Mac Lenine, are well educated, but may lack knowledge of the one true God.
 We therefore ask Saint Colman to intercede for these poor souls to come to know and revere Jesus as their personal saviour and King.
 We ask Our lady to direct our steps in finding the lost sheep for the glory of God and the salvation of souls.

 We remember St. Colman of Cloyne on the 25th November